Skip to content

 This procedure, combined with proper Certificate Authority (internal or external) will fix NET::ERR_CERT_AUTHORITY_INVALID errors.

-octoplant will create a self-signed certificate and private key automatically at run time.
+octoplant will create a self-signed certificate and private key automatically at runtime.

 If you wish to use your own certificate for OIDC instead of the one created by octoplant, this is an optional procedure to do this.
 The description is most useful for the IT department or a domain manager.